 Evaporative cooling provides an ideal solution for a large number of applications, particularly where regular air changes are a requirement:

-Mechanical smoke ventilation systems are crucial role in ensuring the safety of occupants and protecting buildings during a fire incident.
+Mechanical smoke ventilation systems, often referred to as SHEVs, are crucial role in ensuring the safety of occupants and protecting buildings during a fire incident.
 These systems are designed to control the movement of smoke and heat, allowing for the safe evacuation of occupants and aiding firefighting efforts.

 These systems, along with natural smoke ventilation systems, are commonly referred to as SHEVs.
 They form part of a building's "Life Safety System".
 This term is used to describe essential things put in place in order to save lives.
 These systems are designed to facilitate the safe escape of occupants in the event of a fire and also enable the fire to be fought in its early stages.